Certificate Overview

 Finn's Path to the Delta Certificate

-Finn is a graduate student in biology looking to prepare for a career in academia.
-Finn enjoys a research assistant position in a lab at UW, but is eager to get additional teaching and mentoring experience — so Finn decides to look into Delta’s programming for professional development in research, teaching and learning.
+Finn is a graduate student in biology preparing for a career in academia.
+Finn enjoys a research assistant position in a lab at UW but is eager to get additional teaching and mentoring experience — so Finn decides to look into Delta’s programming for professional development in research, teaching, and learning.

-1. In order to learn how to use technology effectively as an instructor, Finn signs up for Delta’s course Leveraging Tech to Teach.
-After completing this semester-long course, Finn earns 2 Δ’s. (Δ’s — or deltas — are units that are earned by taking Delta courses.)
+1. To learn how to use technology effectively as an instructor, Finn signs up for Delta’s course Leveraging Tech to Teach.
+After completing this semester-long course, Finn earns 2 Δ’s (deltas).
 Having had a good experience in this course, Finn decides to actively pursue the Delta Certificate.

 3. Throughout the Internship Seminar, Finn completes a Teaching-as-Research Project on developing an inquiry-based online lab.